Circle Drive: 2013 extension and south bridge

-The last remaining southwest section of Circle Drive, between 11th Street West and Lorne Avenue, including the Gordie Howe Bridge (originally called the Circle Drive South Bridge), opened to traffic on July 31, 2013, after several years of construction and a rain- and water table-induced delay of nearly a year.
+The last remaining southwest section of Circle Drive, between 11th Street West and Lorne Avenue, including the Gordie Howe Bridge (originally called the Circle Drive South Bridge) and running parallel to the Grand Trunk Bridge, opened to traffic on July 31, 2013, after several years of construction and a rain- and water table-induced delay of nearly a year.
 Approximately 7 km in length, it connects the C.N.
 Industrial area to the Holiday Park neighbourhood, travelling through property annexed from the Saskatoon Golf and Country Club.
-It includes a new bridge, located just north and parallel to the Grand Trunk Bridge.

 The bridge has six traffic lanes and a pedestrian walkway suspended underneath, similar to the north bridge.
-National and provincial funding each amounted to $172 million and the City of Saskatoon committed $70.5 million towards the project.
+National and provincial funding each amounted to $172 million and the city of Saskatoon committed $70.5 million towards the project.
 The total cost of the project is estimated at $272.5 million.

-The City of Saskatoon hired a private contractor to build the bridge.
+The city of Saskatoon hired a private contractor to build the bridge.
 Three companies submitted proposals: PCL Construction, Peter Kiewet Sons and Graham Construction/Flatiron.
 The Graham/Flatiron bid was selected on March 29, 2010.
 Construction of the bridge and associated roadways was expected to be complete by September 30, 2012.
 However, record rainfall, high water tables and an early snowfall made that deadline unfeasible, and the roadway ultimately did not open until July 31, 2013.

 Environment Canada and Fisheries and Ocean oversaw environmental impacts on the river.
 The project included four new interchanges: at 11th Street West (which utilizes some of the land area given up by the Maple Leaf Foods building demolition in 2010), and at Secondary Highway 762 (Valley Road) on the west side of the river, and interchanges at Highway 219 (Lorne Avenue) and the Idylwyld Freeway.
 In the later stages of construction, construction began on an interchange along the older southeast section of Circle Drive at its intersection with Preston Avenue South; this was completed several months after the southwest extension and technically marked the completion of the Circle Drive project.